renanmakoto/voice-recorder-app/README.md

 SNAPCRAFT

 Another option is to install using the Snap package manager.
-Although some people might not like Snap, and prefer AppImage or Flatpak to it, it is still very used by community.
+Although some people might not like Snap, and prefer AppImage or Flatpak to it, it is still very used by the community.

 You might to install using the link below: